Derek-Banker/QuickBooks-GUI-API/README.md

 ## Trademark Notice

-QuickBooks is a registered trademark of Intuit Inc. This project is not affiliated with Intuit and the author makes no claim of ownership or control over the QuickBooks trademark.
+"QuickBooks" is a registered trademark of Intuit Inc. This project is not affiliated with Intuit and the author makes no claim of ownership or control over the QuickBooks trademark.